 - 1. Dogs will not be penalised for knocking jump. - 2.
-The Judge will stop the heat for any knocked down jump for safety reasons, a team member or helper may return the jump into its upright position and then the judge will restart the race.
+The Judge will stop the heat for any knocked down jump or slat that falls into an unsafe position for safety reasons, a team member or helper may return the jump into its upright position and then the judge will restart the race.
 The heat will be stopped for any broken part of a jump, the host team is to replace the broken part and the Judge will then restart the race.